Ten Tips to Keep your Computer Running Smoothly

 The time to backup is when you create something you can't afford to lose.
 Don't wait until tomorrow.

-.
+4. Run Scandisk and Defragment at least once a month.
 This will keep your hard drive healthy and prevent crashes.
 Alternatively, purchase Norton Utilities and use it to keep your hard drive healthy.

+5. Never unplug peripherals from the computer when it is powered up.
 Unplugging with the power on can short out the connector socket or the motherboard.

 The only exception to this rule is if you know a peripheral is "hot pluggable".
 If you do not know what "hot pluggable" means then ignore this exception.